symfrog/clojure-quick-repls/README.md

 M-x repls-connect

-Wait for about 1 minute and check *Messages* buffer for "Clj connection buffer: *nrepl-connection cljscript* Cljs connection buffer *nrepl-connection*".
+Wait for about 1 minute and check *Messages* buffer for "Clj connection buffer: .\* Cljs connection buffer .\*".

 Do not attempt to execute repls-connect twice, if you need to restart run cider-quit and then repls-connect.